Men's Hockey Junior Asia Cup

 The Men's Hockey Junior Asia Cup is a men's international under-21 field hockey tournament organized by the Asian Hockey Federation.
 The tournament has been held since 1988 and serves as a qualification tournament for the Men's FIH Hockey Junior World Cup.
 Competitors must be under the age of 21 as of December 31 in the year before the tournament is held.
+The most recent edition was held in China and was won by India.

-The tournament has been won by four different teams: India has the most titles with five and Pakistan follows with three.
+The tournament has been won by four different teams: India has the most titles with six and Pakistan follows with three.
 Malaysia and South Korea have both won the tournament once.
-The most recent edition was held in Muscat, Oman and was won by India.
 The 2021 edition, to be held in Dhaka, Bangladesh, was canceled due to the COVID-19 pandemic.